 "You aren't unhappy with the situation - you are unhappy because you want the situation to be different.
 You are attached to how you think it should be, and you can't move forward until you accept reality as it is."

 If we don't let go of our attachments, we are dragged through a life of self-imposed suffering.
 We make ourselves into victims because things don't happen the way we want them to.
-We have a desire to control life, and if things don't go as planned we become frustrated, disappointed, resentful, angry, and more.
+We have a desire to control life, and when things don't go as planned we become frustrated, disappointed, resentful, angry...the list goes on and on.

 How do you let go?
 As with everything we discuss, the key is awareness.

 Developing a consistent meditation practice and bringing mindfulness to your daily life helps you strengthen awareness.
 You can find a link to our free guide below.